 When Audi announced that they’d be ending their highly successful Le Mans Prototype efforts in favour of a move to Formula E, it was hard not to be a little disappointed.
-A few years on, Audi have now announced that they’ll be using all that they learned from LMP1 to bring their racing technology to the road.
+A few years on, however, Audi have now unveiled a new concept car that utilises all of the lessons learned throughout Audi’s dominant Le Mans career.

 Designed in Audi’s Malibu based ‘Design Loft’ and wearing the name PB 18 e-tron, the new electric supercar has been officially unveiled during this year’s Pebble Beach Car Week and is a vision into the future of e-tron – Audi’s electric division.
 If this is the future of Audi supercars, then we’re very excited.

 Starting with headline performance figures, the powerplant is a mid-mounted 95kWh solid-state battery that features an 800-volt charging capacity and the subsequent ability of charging from empty to full power in just 15 minutes.